SeleniumHQ/docker-selenium/README.md

     selenium/node-docker:4.0.0-beta-1-prerelease-20201202
 ```

+To have the assets saved on your host, please mount your host path to `/opt/selenium/assets`.

 When you are done using the Grid, and the containers have exited, the network can be removed with the following command:

 ``` bash